k2view-academy/K2View-Academy/articles/07_table_population/15_parent_rows_grouping.md

 ### Parent Rows Grouping Settings

-The following table describes each parameter settings and the result query structure, depending on the number of input keys, assuming each key can receive multiple input values:
+The following table describes the meaning of each setting of **Parent Rows Grouping** parameter by showing the result query structure.
+The query also depends on the number of input keys, assuming each key can receive multiple input values:

 <table style="width: 900px;">
 <tbody>